 Where does the money go?

-Since we began awarding grants in February 2018 we have now funded nearly fifty young people, awarding a total of over £34,000.
+Since we began awarding grants in February 2018 we have now funded seventy-two young people, awarding a total of over £50,000.
 Each of the recipients has been able to demonstrate their dedication to sport or music, in some cases with many hours of training and/or travel each week.
 Several of our recipients travel thousands of miles each year to compete in high level competitions and in all cases, a considerable financial contribution from parents is required for continued success.
 We are pleased to be able to have eased the burden on parents to some extent.

 Please note that our safeguarding and privacy policies dictate that we only publish details about recipients of grants that they and their parents/guardians are happy with and have approved for publication.